youngdaniel95/Employee_Manager/README.md

-# Create and manage employees with using a REST API
+# Create and manage employees with using a RESTful API